SabugoR/Nightmare-Tutorial/README.md

 # NightmareAR
-Just an AR top down shooter
+Just an AR top down shooter.
-A precompiled apk is in the "Compiled APK" folder
+A precompiled apk is in the "Compiled APK" folder.
 The image targets are in the "ImageTargets" folder.

 The Stones image targets apawns in the player model, the rest are as follow: